openshift/hypershift/docs/content/how-to/kubevirt/configuring-storage.md

 ```

 Once the guest cluster is created, the `guest-sc1` and `guest-sc2` storage
 classes will be visible within the guest cluster.
-When users creat a PVC within
+When users create a PVC
-the guest cluster that utilizes one of these storage classes, KubeVirt CSI will
+within the guest cluster that utilizes one of these storage classes, KubeVirt
-facilitate provisioning that volume using the infra storage class mapping
+CSI will facilitate provisioning that volume using the infra storage class
-that was configured during cluster creation.
+mapping that was configured during cluster creation.

 !!! note